 Chemicals maker W.R.
 Grace & Co estimated quarterly earnings below analysts’ expectations and lowered full-year profit forecast after some customers reduced their inventory and some others delayed purchases.

-The telecom network equipment maker said it cut 33 percent of its senior management jobs and amended its deal with Nokia Siemens Networks to reduce operating costs and cut three senior management positions.
+The telecom network equipment maker said it cut 33 percent of its senior management jobs and amended its deal with Nokia Siemens Networks to reduce operating costs.

 The drug developer on Tuesday said it would sell $90 million of its common stock in an underwritten public offering.